Southern bald eagles,

 Other protected animals include species such as the gopher tortoise, wood stork, fox squirrel and eastern indigo snake.
 Protected plants include species such as the joewood, beautiful paw-paw, Curtis milkweed and Florida coontie.
 A complete list of protected animal and plant species is located under

-Appendix H of the Lee County Land Development County.
+Appendix H of the Lee County Land Development Code.
 Additional information.

 A survey for protected animal and plant species is required for most new development projects; A species management plan is required if protected species occur on a development site.
 For more information regarding